harishmohanraj/ag2/website/docs/getting-started/index.md

 # 6. Starting a chat with the GroupChatManager as the recipient kicks off the group chat
 teacher.initiate_chat(recipient=manager, message="Today, let's introduce our kids to the solar system.")
 ```
-1. Separate to `system_message`, we add a `description` for our planner and reviewer agents and this is used exclusively for the purposes of determining the next agent by the `GroupChatManager`.
+1. Separate to `system_message`, we add a `description` for our planner and reviewer agents and this is used exclusively for the purposes of determining the next agent by the `GroupChatManager` when using automatic speaker selection.

 2. The teacher's `system_message` is suitable as a description so, by not setting it, the `GroupChatManager` will use the `system_message` for the teacher when determining the next agent.